 What is Tianeptine (Gas Station Heroin)?

-If you or a loved one is using Tianeptine, it’s important that you understand what this drug does and its side effects.
+If you or a loved one is using Tianeptine, you need to know what this drug does and its side effects.

 What is Tianeptine?

-Tianeptine is a tricyclic antidepressant, under the class “atypical” meaning that it doesn’t fall under the categories of serotonin reuptake inhibitors or serotonin agonist and reuptake inhibitors.
-Instead, the drug functions by agonizing the opioid receptors in the brain, causing an antidepressant and sedative effect.
-Unlike opioids, it also modulates the glutamate receptors, which improves antidepressant effects.
+Tianeptine is a tricyclic antidepressant, under the class “atypical” meaning it doesn’t fall under the categories of serotonin reuptake inhibitors or serotonin agonist and reuptake inhibitors.
+It works by agonizing the opioid receptors in the brain, causing an antidepressant and sedative effect.
+Unlike opioids it also modulates the glutamate receptors which improves antidepressant effects.

-In Europe, the drug is used as a secondary line of treatment in case SSRIs or SARIs do not work.
-This means that people who respond poorly to the most common antidepressants can greatly benefit from the drug.
-That’s especially true as tianeptine works better and has fewer side-effects than other comparable drugs like amitriptyline, imipramine, and fluoxetine, which are common in the U.S. and Europe for the same treatment.
+In Europe it’s used as a secondary line of treatment when SSRIs or SARIs don’t work.
+So people who don’t respond to the most common antidepressants can greatly benefit from the drug.
+That’s especially true as tianeptine works better and has fewer side effects than other similar drugs like amitriptyline, imipramine and fluoxetine which are common in the US and Europe for the same treatment.

 Recreational use and Abuse

-That’s often a hazard for users, who may move to tianeptine or gas station heroin because they think it’s safer than heroin.
-After all, it’s a prescription medication intended for antidepressants.
-However, the dosage required to get high is considerably higher than the dosage required to reduce symptoms of depression.
-This means that the effects of tianeptine can be just as bad or even worse than abusing heroin, simply because the drug is used at significantly higher doses than it is intended for.
+That’s a trap for users who think it’s safer than heroin.
+After all it’s a prescription medication for antidepressants.
+But the dose to get high is much higher than the dose to treat depression.
+So the effects of tianeptine can be just as bad or worse than heroin because it’s being used at much higher doses than intended.

-In addition, while it was true that Tianeptine was not a restricted drug in most of the U.S. until a few years ago, that’s no longer the case.
-The drug is now classified as a Schedule II drug, and you can be arrested and prosecuted, to the same extent as for using heroin or another illicit opioid.
+Also while Tianeptine was not a controlled drug in most of the US until a few years ago, that’s no longer the case.
+It’s now a Schedule II drug and you can be arrested and prosecuted as much as for using heroin or another illicit opioid.

 Side Effects of Tianeptine

-Tianeptine interacts with the opioid receptors in the brain, meaning its effects are remarkably similar to opioid painkillers.
-That means most people experience sedation, euphoria, and lethargy when taking the drug in high doses.
-In addition, the recreational dose is typically up to 1,000 mg – or over 100 times that of the therapeutic dose.
+Tianeptine interacts with the opioid receptors in the brain, so its effects are very similar to opioid painkillers.
+So most people experience sedation, euphoria and lethargy when taking the drug in high doses.
+Also the recreational dose is up to 1,000 mg – or over 100 times the therapeutic dose.

-This increases the risk of side effects, with the most common including:
+This increases the risk of side effects, the most common being:

 • Headaches